pokt-network/docs/content/pokt/wallets.md

 ---
-title: Manage POKT
+title: POKT Wallets
-menuTitle: Manage POKT
+menuTitle: POKT Wallets
 weight: 10
 aliases:
   - /home/pokt/wallets
-description: Learn about the Pocket Wallet and how to store your POKT safely.
+description: Learn about POKT-compatible wallets and how to store your POKT safely.
 ---

 Before buying any POKT, you should first ensure that you know how to store it safely.

+In this section, we'll describe how to store and manage your POKT.

-## Create Wallet
+## Pocket Wallet

+You can use the [official wallet web app](https://wallet.pokt.network) to create and manage your wallet.

+### Create wallet

-You can use the [official wallet web app](https://wallet.pokt.network) to create your wallet. _Note: desktop and Ledger apps are in development.
-This documentation will be updated when they are available to use._
+To create a POKT wallet with the official Pocket wallet web app You can use the [official wallet web app](https://wallet.pokt.network) to create your wallet.

-1. Click 'Create'.
+1. Click "Create".

 ![](/images/ClickCreate.png)

 2. Enter a unique passphrase.

 ![](/images/CreatePassword.png)